SOME TIPS ON MAKING IT THROUGH THE BIG DAY ON THE WAY TO MEXICO FOR SIX MONTHS

 I'm a partner with Ventanas Mexico which provides insights and resources to those considering expat life in Mexico, including the new book, "If Only I Had a Place" for the aspiring expat seeking luxury places for less.

-I am also author of the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, organized by skill, level and type of learning.
+I also authored the "Interactive Guide to Learning Spanish Free Online," a curation of the best Spanish language tools on the web, organized by skill, level and type of learning.
 With sample lesson plans.
 Create a unique study plan every day.
 Never get bored.
 Start learning Spanish now from the Guide.